 Union rail workers in the Northeast have gone on strike due to wage disputes, so coal transportation has ceased.
 This is causing a spike in demand for natural gas.

-Ait Louisiana .
+A major hurricane is forming in the gulf and it is expected to hit the coast of Louisiana in 2 days.
 Henry Hub is preparing for possible shutdown along with all gas producing platforms in the Gulf of Mexico.

 * The number of unexpected occurrences has not yet been determined.